jhenriquemargrafm/jhenriquemargrafm/README.md

 ## About Me

-- I am learning Pyhton and playing a bit with R.
-- I have a solid knowledge in Javascript and React.
+- I have a solid knowledge in C# and SQL.
-- I also work as a translator/reviewer :brazil: :de: :us: and sports trader (:dog: :soccer:)
-- My hobbies are reading, sports in general and movies.
 - Always eager to learn and evolve.
 Trust the process!
 - You can find me at **jh.margraf@gmail.com**
 - More informations at https://www.linkedin.com/in/jhenriquemargrafm/